open-resources/physics_bank/content/public/003.Vectors/Topic Outcome/Barge pulled by tugboats/Barge Pulled by Tugboats.md

 <div id="desc">
 <h5>Figure of a barge pulled by two tugboats.</h5>
 A straight line AB is drawn through the center of the barge.
-One tugboat pulls the barge to the left with a force of magnitude F one at an angle theta one relative to AB.
-The other tugboat pulls to the right with a force F two at angle theta two relative to AB.
+One tugboat pulls the barge to the left with a force of magnitude $F_1$ at an angle $	heta_1$ relative to AB.
+The other tugboat pulls to the right with a force $F_2$ at angle $	heta_2$ relative to AB.
 </div>

 ## Part 1

-Resolve the pulling forces to theircomponents.
+Resolve the pulling forces to their components.
-What is the $x$-component of the force above the line AB i.e. the right force?
+What is the $x$-component of the right-force (i.e. $F_2$)?
 Remember to consider the sign convention.

 ### Answer Section